nexema/tool/PLUGIN_PROTOCOL_DRAFT.md

 Nexema will pass to the plugin the following list of arguments:

 ```
-output-path=[...] // the path to the folder where Nexema will write the output files generated for the plugin
+--output-path=[...] // the path to the folder where Nexema will write the output files generated for the plugin
 ... // other plugin options
 ```